 - Self-rescuers.
 A personal emergency respiratory protection device against carbon monoxide and other harmful noxious gases.

-Blasthole drills drill holes into the earth’s surface for placing explosives.
+Blasthole drills are mining machines that drill holes into the earth’s surface for placing explosives.

 Bucket-wheel excavators are used in open-pit mining.
 These mining tools continuously dig, transport, and load materials, excavating up to 240,000 cubic tons of minerals per day.